abikirkham/maths-challenge/README.md

 ### Form Testing
 The site was tested for both correct and incorrect inputs, covering various scenarios.

-#### Scenario One - Correct Inputs
+### Scenario One - Correct Inputs

+**Steps to test:**

+1. Navigate to Maths Challenge - Home Page
+2. Scroll down to the form and input the following data:
+   - First Name: Jane
+   - Last Name: Doe
+   - Email: doe.jane@test.com
+   - Comment: This is a test.
+3. Click Submit
+4. User should be redirected to `index.html` confirmation page

+**Expected:**

-The sign-up form submits successfully with no errors, redirecting to `index.html`.
+Form submits with no warnings or errors, and the user is redirected to `thankyou.html` confirmation page.

+**Actual:**

+The website behaved as expected with no errors or warnings and redirected to `thankyou.html`.

+### Scenario Two - Missing Required Field First Name

+**Steps to test:**

+1. Navigate to Maths Challenge - Home Page
+2. Scroll down to the form and input the following data:
+   - First Name:
+   - Last Name: Doe
+   - Email: doe.jane@test.com
+   - Comment: This is a test.
+3. Click Submit

+**Expected:**

+The form does not submit, and an error is displayed to tell the user that the field is required.

+**Actual:**

+The website behaved as expected; an error message was displayed, and the form did not submit.INCLUDE IMG

+### Scenario Three - Missing Required Field Last Name

+**Steps to test:**

+1. Navigate to Maths Challenge - Home Page
+2. Scroll down to the form and input the following data:
+   - First Name: Jane
+   - Last Name:
+   - Email: doe.jane@test.com
+   - Comment: This is a test.
+3. Click Submit

+**Expected:**

+The form does not submit, and an error is displayed to tell the user that the field is required.

+**Actual:**

+The website behaved as expected; an error message was displayed, and the form did not submit.INCLUDE IMG

+### Scenario Four - Missing Required Field Email

+**Steps to test:**

+1. Navigate to Maths Challenge - Home Page
+2. Scroll down to the form and input the following data:
+   - First Name: Jane
+   - Last Name: Doe
+   - Email:
+   - Comment: This is a test.
+3. Click Submit

+**Expected:**

+The form does not submit, and an error is displayed to tell the user that the field is required.

+**Actual:**

+The website behaved as expected; an error message was displayed, and the form did not submit.INCLUDE IMG

+### Scenario Six - Incorrect email format

+**Steps to test:**

+1. Navigate to Maths Challenge - Home Page
+2. Scroll down to the form and input the following data:
+   - First Name: Jane
+   - Last Name: Doe
+   - Email: doe.janetest.com
+   - Comment: This is a test.
+3. Click Submit

+**Expected:**

+The form does not submit, and an error is displayed to tell the user that a valid email is required and the format it should be in.

+**Actual:**

+The website behaved as expected; an error message was displayed, and the form did not submit.
+INCLUDE IMG

-#### Unfixed Errors
+## Unfixed Errors

+**Issue #1:** With the support and guidance with the communities on slack and from tutors at code institute providing my with all information on how to adjust the images on multi sized screens to fit in the containers.
+However, on smaller screens these images do present stretched.
+ INCLUDE IMG

-Issue #1: Hidden checkboxes and labels for the gallery filter and accordion were inaccessible via keyboard due to the use of `display: none;`.
-Used for the navigation, including the icons, such as, ☰, which I found from Microsoft Word keyboard.
+**Issue #2:** Hidden checkboxes and labels for the gallery filter and accordion were inaccessible via keyboard due to the use of `display: none;`.
+Used for the navigation, including the icons, such as, ☰, which I found from Microsoft word keyboard.

 ## Validator Testing